labex-labs/open-source-labs/git/30-seconds-of-git/lab-view-commits-by-author/step1.md

 Your task is to retrieve all commits made by a specific author in the `git-playground` repository.
 This repository contains a collection of sample projects that you can use to practice your Git skills.

-To complete this challenge, you will need to use the `git log` command with the `--author` option.
+To complete this lab, you will need to use the `git log` command with the `--author` option.
 This will allow you to filter the commit history to only show commits made by the specified author.

 To retrieve all commits made by the author "huhuhang" in the `git-playground` repository, you can use the following command: